 - Downloadable attachments (including patient flyers)

 The survey enables patients to have a voice that health teams can hear through a direct and timely link.
 The survey provides your practice with access to real time reporting via your secure log in through any internet browser.
 This is funded by the Ministry of Health.

 Participation in the survey is a recognised source of evidence towards meeting Indicator 9 of the Foundation Standard and Aiming for Excellence: The practice includes patients’ input into service planning (more detail below).

-This report from The Kings Fund includes a description of how national inpatient survey data has been used for quality improvement (pages 38–44).
-It includes examples of interventions undertaken in response to survey findings, barriers to using survey data effectively, and identifies three key enablers for using patient survey data.
+For a more in-depth look into how to use national patient data for quality improvement, this report from The Kings Fund includes examples of interventions undertaken in response to survey findings, barriers to using survey data effectively, and identifies three key enablers for using patient survey data (pages 38–44).
 These are:

 ii) staff engagement